iselink/pakkap/readme.md

 Captures packets on the interface (like tcpdump) with the following criteria:

 - Split into multiple files over time
-- Check if there is enough space on the filesystem
+- Check if there is enough space on the filesystem (still can go a little bit over)

 And later maybe do other stuff like: